 Welcome future pediatricians and global health enthusiasts!
-I am so excited to introduce you to the unique training program that is the Dr. Kelly DeScioli Global Child Health Pediatrics Residency Program at Baylor College of Medicine!
+I am excited to introduce you to the Dr. Kelly DeScioli Global Child Health Pediatrics Residency Program at Baylor College of Medicine.

-This one-of-a-kind training program provides residents the opportunity to spend a full year on an international assignment at one of the Texas Children’s Global Health Network sites, which include Malawi, Botswana, Uganda, Eswatini, and Lesotho.
-During their international assignment, our residents work with local partners to provide quality care for children with HIV, malnutrition, malaria, tuberculosis, and other diseases that are not as commonly encountered in resource-rich settings.
-This unique experience allows our residents to not only learn about the challenges and intricacies of delivering care in low-resource communities, it also helps them to develop a critical consciousness about the local cultural, historical, and socioeconomic conditions.
-In addition to the standard pediatric residency curriculum, our trainees conduct research, engage in advocacy, and work on initiatives to improve access to care on a broader scale.
+This unique four-year training program provides pediatric residents the opportunity to train for one year at one of the Texas Children’s Global Health Network sites, which include Uganda, Malawi, Eswatini, Lesotho, and Botswana.
+During their international assignment, our residents work with local partners and clinicians to learn and provide quality care for children with HIV, malnutrition, malaria, tuberculosis, and other illnesses not as commonly encountered in the US.
+This experience allows our residents to not only learn about the challenges and intricacies of delivering care in resource-limited communities, but also helps them to develop a critical awareness of the local cultural, historical, and socioeconomic conditions affecting the lives of their patients.
+Our residents also have the opportunity to evaluate how best to build capacity while attempting to mitigate power imbalances that still complicate global partnerships.
+In addition to the standard three-year pediatric residency curriculum, our trainees can continue the connections they make in the Department and abroad by conducting research, engaging in advocacy, and working on initiatives to improve access to care on a broader scale.